How to Invest Money in Someone Else’s Business?

 Business plans: Any business you are considering investing in should show you a well-written business plan.
 This plots out their plans for the future, indicate how they think their business will grow and what they plan to do when things don’t go as planned.
 The company’s target market should be identified, and the financials must be clearly laid out.
 If you have trouble understanding any part of the business plan, take it to a professional for advice.

-Investment goals: Before investing, you need to define your investment goals.
+Investment goals: This is 2nd most important rule for how to invest money.
+Before investing in someone else’s business, you need to define your investment goals.
 How much do you want to get back for your investment?
 How long do you want to wait for your investment to return?
 What kind of stake do you want in this business?

-Risk: There is always a risk in investing.
+Risk: There is always a risk in investing in someone else’s business.
 The pitch is meant to make it seem like a sure thing.
 Do research on similar businesses and the competition.
-Compare what the company is asking for to the amount of risk you’re taking and make an educated offer.
+Compare what the company is asking for the amount of risk you’re taking and make an educated offer.
 This will help prepare you and protect you from investing too much or making a bad investment.

 Paperwork: Once you define your goals and decide how much you’re willing to invest, get everything in writing, even if you are investing in a friend or family member’s business.
 This will ensure there are no misunderstandings and protect both parties.
 Having the proper paperwork will also help you stay organized and keep track of your investments.